 Personalized ADHD Brain Training Plans for Children, Teens, and Adults

-ADHD, or attention-deficit hyperactivity disorder, is a neurodevelopmental disorder most often characterized by impulsivity, inattention, and hyperactivity.
-While it is often diagnosed in childhood, ADHD is not just a childhood disorder—it affects millions of adults as well.
+ADHD, or attention-deficit hyperactivity disorder, is a neurodevelopmental condition characterized by impulsivity, inattention, and hyperactivity.
+While it is often diagnosed in childhood, ADHD commonly persists into adolescence and adulthood, affecting focus, emotional regulation, relationships, and daily functioning.

 According to the CDC, nearly 12% of all children in the U.S. have been diagnosed with ADHD.
 A 2024 report, the CDC found that approximately 6% of U.S. adults aged 18–64, or more than 15 million people, also live with diagnosed ADHD.